 HIV stands for Human Immunodeficiency Virus.
-Being told you have HIV means your body has come into contact with HIV and you have contracted the virus.
+Being told you have tested positive for HIV means your body has come into contact with HIV and you have contracted the virus.

 Even though HIV infection is serious and there is currently no cure, there are many treatment options available to you that will enable you to live a long and healthy life.
 Combination-drug treatments mean you can be in control

 HIV belongs to a group of viruses called retroviruses.
 These work by invading the genetic material of cells within your body.
 Normally, the body’s immune system would fight off such a virus, but HIV stops this by infecting CD4 cells (also known as T-cells).
 The virus can live in the body for years without causing obvious damage, though it will continue to constantly replicate.

 Over time, if your CD4 cells are damaged, your body may be less successful at protecting you from bugs and germs that can lead to infection or illness.

 There is more detailed information about HIV here.

 HIV services in New Zealand

 There are many support and medical services available to people living with HIV.
 The New Zealand AIDS Foundation (NZAF) offers free counselling and support to anyone affected by HIV.
 New Zealand also has a network of HIV peer support groups and there are HIV specialists based at hospitals around the country.

 You can find more information about these services here.

 You may feel fine and have no symptoms, even though you’ve been diagnosed with HIV.
 This is often referred to as ‘asymptomatic infection’.
 For most people this lasts for several years and, for some, the asymptomatic phase can last 15 years or more.